barissarpertezcan/CENG796/topic_summary/autoregressiveModels_maximumLikelihoodEstimation.md

 10. The importance of empirical risk minimization and techniques to prevent overfitting.

 By understanding and applying these concepts, we can build robust generative models capable of creating high-quality and realistic data, pushing the boundaries of generative AI.

+### Note
+Figures 1, 3, and 4 have been created based on similar ones appearing in "Slide by Stefano Ermon, Aditya Grover.
+Autoregressive Models, Maximum Likelihood Estimation".

 ## References
 1. van den Oord, Aäron, et al. "Pixel recurrent neural networks." *International Conference on Machine Learning*.
 PMLR, 2016.